itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/04_Integrate_JMeter/index.md

 ## Jmeter Integration
 <img src="../../assets/images/jmeter.png" width="100"/>

 Previously we discussed the Load Test Request Attributes.

+While executing a load test in Apache JMeter, each simulated HTTP request can be tagged in JMeter with additional HTTP Headers that contain test-transaction information (for example, script name, test step name and virtual user ID).
+Dynatrace can analyze incoming HTTP headers and extract such contextual information from the header values and "tag" the captured requests.
+Having a tag on a request allows you to analyze requests with specific tags.

 ### Tag tests with HTTP headers